$1,300.00 – $1,500.00

 33″H x 17″W x 20″L

-Black Tape, English Bridal – Black, English Bridal – Chestnut, English Bridal – Dark Brown, English Bridal – Med Brown, English Bridal – Tan, Riverside 2675
+Black Tape, English Bridle – Black, English Bridle – Chestnut, English Bridle – Dark Brown, English Bridle – Med Brown, English Bridle – Tan, Riverside 2675

 The Atlantic Chair is evidence of our foremost commitment to quality through detail and precision craft, seen in the stitched backrest, and in moments of exposed joinery throughout each piece.
 Referencing the architecture of the classic Thonet Café Chair, Atlantic is deceptively strong and durable, despite its visual lightness and small footprint – upholding the commitment to quality that’s further reinforced by a lifetime warranty.